Frequently Asked Questions

 Who can join?

 The ILR is for men and women 55 years and older.
 Courses usually meet one time per week during daytime hours.
 A course may run anywhere from one to eight weeks depending on the subject, the enthusiasm of the group and the instructor.
-The annual membership fee entitles you to sign up each semester for four courses.

 Do I have to be retired to apply to ILR?